fernando-arancibia/PowerBi_Crop_Dashboard/README.md

 ## Potting count per day

-This bart chart shows the total daily production of plants during a period of one week, very important metric to plan the weekly workload.
+This bar chart shows the total daily production of plants during a period of one week, very important metric to plan the weekly workload.